On Topologically Big Divergent Trajectories: Avoiding compact sets

-The correspondence ``basically'' takes $N$ and applies the homotopy $h$ to it.
-Then for any point $v\in G/\Gamma$ we consider the set of points $B\subset N$ that hit $v$ and send $v$ to the transformation matrices from $v$ to $B$.
+Informally, the correspondence applies the homotopy $\tilde{h}$, which satisfies the conclusion of Lemma \ref{lem:identity homotopy}, to $N$.
+Then, for any point $v\in G/\Gamma$ we consider the set of points $B\subset N$ that hit $v$, and send $v$ to the transformation matrices from $v$ to $B$.